hiattcorp/learn_command_line_excercises/chapter_10/Readme.md

 >Can you copy .bash_profile in your home directory to the current directory?

-No, I from the home directory I tried cp .bash_profile ~/workspace/davinci_coders_t1_2016/homework/learn_command_line_exercises/ and it did not work.
+Yes, I used this command while I was in the workspace directory and it worked.

+cp .bash_profile ~/workspace

 ##Do More